 The final component in your new inbound marketing strategy involves reviewing your campaigns with analytic tools.
 Which campaigns were the most successful?
 How do you prove the value of each campaign?

-One advantage of inbound marketing is that every action your visitors take is tracked and stored— this represents a tectonic shift in the development of future marketing strategies.
-Rather than relying on your gut to decide how well your ideas are working, you can now use the data from inbound marketing to dissect campaigns and glean true insight into your return in investment (ROI).
+One advantage of inbound marketing is that every action your visitors take is tracked and stored.
+Rather than relying on your gut to decide how well your ideas are working, you can now use the data from inbound marketing to dissect campaigns and glean true insight into your return on investment.